Kelowna Staff

 Pediatrics

-Master of Science (Occupational Therapy) – Dalhousie University
+Master of Science in Occupational Therapy – Western University

 Member of the College of Occupational Therapists of British Columbia